 5 Questions to Address in an End of Year Performance Review

-1. What were your top accomplishments over the past year?
+What were your top accomplishments this year?

-3. What are your top priorities for the next 12 months?
+What are your goals for next year?